 All of which hints that there may be a real pagan survival here, and that some people continued to follow the Old Ways on the Old Calendar up to the nineteenth century.

 Maybe modern pagans should all move their rituals forward a week and half?
 If nothing else it gives you an excuse if you forget your Sabbat, and can certainly help in getting one up on the Traditionals.

 So far we've had sex and death so all we need for a full house of pagan themes is drink.

-Steve Winwood's stoned version seems to go on for ever, but I've heard some pretty raucous versions from Irish musicians, memorably Ron Kavangh, and I've a Fairport Convention live version where Simon Nicol gets the words jumbled up, both of which probably better resemble the way it was performed in Days of Yore.
+Steve Winwood's stoned version seems to go on for ever, but I've heard some pretty raucous versions from Irish musicians, memorably Ron Kavangh.
+I've also a Fairport Convention live version where Simon Nicol gets the words jumbled up, which probably better resemble the way it was performed in Days of Yore.